SumiSastri/dev-blogs/docs/computer-code/part4-webpack.md

 # What is webpack?

 Webpack is a JavaScript build tool that helps transpiling, configuiring, compiling code and more.
-It is used in a NodeJS environment.
+It is used in a NodeJS (commonly known as Node) environment.
 It is a specialised task runner that takes inputs and produces and output.
 The inputs are `.js/`,`.html/` `.css` files and the output is browser parseable code.
 The `.html` and `.css` files are processed with plugins as the [documentation on npm](https://www.npmjs.com/package/webpack) describes.

 Webpack an open source project that relies on [sponsors](https://webpack.js.org/#sponsors) and programmers who volunteer their time to maintain the programme..
 It is not tied to (and paid by) a big company like some other open source projects, and on the [Webpack github repo](https://github.com/webpack/webpack.js.org) you will find several opportunities to contribute to the maintenance and development of this package.